loot/metadata-validator/README.md

 [![Travis Build Status](https://travis-ci.org/loot/metadata-validator.svg?branch=master)](https://travis-ci.org/loot/metadata-validator)

-This is a very simple validator for LOOT metadata files that tries to load a given metadata file using the LOOT API, and prints the message for any exception thrown.
+This is a very simple validator for LOOT metadata files that tries to load a given metadata file using libloot, and prints the message for any exception thrown.

 ## Downloads